Drek282/PsychoStats/README.md

 The filter for bots isn't working properly in Natural Selection.

 The weapon images TFC are hack jobs mostly stolen from TF2.
 I'm not an artist and can only copy, paste and modify.
 Maybe someone else will improve on them.

+Future Plans

+Heat map overviews and support for Firearms and Team Fortress Classic.

+If it's possible, support for Alien Swarm: Reactive Drop.

 Credits